russolsen/design_patterns_in_ruby_code/README.md

 The code from Russ Olsen's book Design Patterns in Ruby (http://goo.gl/OKPQw)

+I've updated the code so that it runs with Ruby 1.9.3, but do keep in mind that some of this code is more than six years old: Thinking and coding styles do change.

 The repo is organized by chapter, one subdirectory per chapter.
 In each subdirectory you will find Ruby files with names like ex1_report.rb or ex15_subclass_test.rb or ex13_account_demo.rb.